Washington Dog Breeder Licensing Requirements

 Quick Summary

-Washington state does not have a specific state breeder license, but it does limit dog breeders to no more than 50 intact dogs and sets care standards for anyone with more than 10 intact dogs.
-Breeder licensing is handled at the county level, and requirements vary by location.
+Washington state does not require a specific state-level dog breeder license.
+However, state law limits breeders to a maximum of 50 intact dogs and requires enhanced care standards for anyone with 10 or more intact dogs.
+Dog licensing is handled at the local level by individual cities and counties, with requirements varying by jurisdiction.

-Regulatory Agency: Washington State Legislature (state law); county and city governments (licensing)
+Regulatory Agency: Washington State Legislature (state law); local county and city governments (animal licensing)

 Who Needs a License in Washington?